An EMS Report is only available to the patient. EMS Records are considered to be private and confidential.

 Who handles the EMS billing for the City of Columbus?

-Effective January 1, 2008, the City of Columbus contracted with McKesson, a national healthcare management and technology company devoted to providing service excellence to healthcare professionals and patients.
+Effective January 1, 2008, the City of Columbus contracted with Change Healthcare, a national healthcare management and technology company devoted to providing service excellence to healthcare professionals and patients.
 The EMS billing office can be reached toll-free at 1-866-631-4549.

 RFI letters, insurance information and other inquiries should be mailed to: